 Improved motivation: Most people are familiar with the experience of eating less-than-enjoyable foods to achieve health and fitness goals.
 While you will likely have to make some dietary changes if you want to similarly change your health, empower yourself by creating dietary habits that allow you to enjoy foods that you love.

 Remember that individual responses to dietary adjustments vary depending on numerous factors, including genetic variations, metabolic rates and other things that are unique to each individual.
 Don't be discouraged if your results differ from others.

 While it’s possible to create your own personalized nutrition plan thanks to the vast amount of healthcare information available online, for best results you’ll want to seek professional help.
 A trusted source of dietary advice will be able to help you with a personalized diet that takes into account your habits, preferences and level of physical activity.
 These nutrition recommendations can help prevent conditions like heart disease, high cholesterol, and other negative health outcomes associated with serious risks.

 The rapidly developing field of nutritional genomics (also called nutrigenetics) is showing lots of promise for both dietary habits as well as personalized medicine in general.
 Exciting nutrition research promises to make it easier than ever before to meet our dietary intake goals while minimizing disease risk.

 A good starting point is to set daily goals for the three major macronutrients: fats, carbohydrates, and protein.
-From there, you can take pieces of nutrition advice from popular diets – low-carb, paleo, South Beach, etc. – and apply them in a way that makes sense for you.
+From there, try to fill those macros with foods you enjoy that also provide you with a variety of minerals, vitamins and fiber.
 After some lifestyle changes and a bit of adjustment, you'll find a personalized diet helps you feel great, more easily achieve health outcomes, and fits better with your individual lifestyle than any cookie cutter, one-size-fits-all diet.